New Hope for Early-Stage Breast Cancer Patients

 - Verzenio is the first CDK4/CDK6 inhibitor to have significant impact on improving invasive disease-free survival.

-“In breast cancer, we have been giving many of the same drugs for so many years.
+“In breast cancer, we have been prescribing many of the same drugs for so many years.
 This is definitely going to change the way we treat women with breast cancer in this category,” Dr. Neil Vasan, a medical oncologist at Columbia University Irving Medical Center, tells SurvivorNet.
 “It’s great for patients that this is an option.
-We all have patients that have so much disease that this will be a really wonderful thing.”Read More
+We all have patients with high-risk disease who need better treatment options.”Read More

 The drug is already approved to treat patients with hormone receptor positive (HR-positive) and HER-2 negative advanced or metastatic breast cancer.
 Now, Verzenio is approved to treat patients HR-positive and HER-2 negative early-stage breast cancer.